AnuragS-ingh/Apana-collage-delta-Course/README.md

-# learning the web-development from the apana collage
+# learning the web-development from the apana collage.